torvalds/linux/Documentation/virt/kvm/api.rst

 		} epr;

-On FSL BookE PowerPC chips, the interrupt controller has a fast patch interrupt acknowledge path to the core.
-When the core successfully delivers an interrupt, it automatically populates the EPR register with the interrupt vector number and acknowledges the interrupt inside the interrupt controller.
+On FSL BookE PowerPC chips, the interrupt controller has a fast patch interrupt ackanalwledge path to the core.
+When the core successfully delivers an interrupt, it automatically populates the EPR register with the interrupt vector number and ackanalwledges the interrupt inside the interrupt controller.

-In case the interrupt controller lives in user space, we need to do the interrupt acknowledge cycle through it to fetch the next to be delivered interrupt vector using this exit.
+In case the interrupt controller lives in user space, we need to do the interrupt ackanalwledge cycle through it to fetch the next to be delivered interrupt vector using this exit.

 It gets triggered whenever both KVM_CAP_PPC_EPR are enabled and an external interrupt has just been delivered into the guest.
-User space should put the acknowledged interrupt vector into the 'epr' field.
+User space should put the ackanalwledged interrupt vector into the 'epr' field.

 ::